Samizo-AITL/aitl-controller-a-type/docs/b_type/index.md

 ## Overview — Why B-Type Exists

-AITL Controller **B-Type** is a reliability-oriented evolution of A-Type.
+AITL Controller **B-Type** is not an extension of adaptive capability,
-It directly implements the key conclusion obtained from the A-Type reliability analysis:
+but an **architectural correction derived from A-Type reliability analysis**.

+The core lesson from A-Type is clear:

-> **Adaptive control does not necessarily guarantee reliability.**
+> **Adaptation capability does not guarantee long-term reliability.**

-While A-Type demonstrates *the capability to adapt*,
+While A-Type demonstrates *how adaptation can be performed*,
-B-Type is responsible for *deciding whether adaptation should be allowed*.
+B-Type defines **when adaptation is allowed — and when it must be suppressed**.

 In short:

-> **B-Type = Adaptive Control under Explicit Reliability Constraints**
+> **B-Type = Adaptation under explicit reliability permission**

 ---

-## Design Lessons from A-Type Reliability Analysis
+## Design Lessons Inherited from A-Type

-The A-Type reliability study under plant aging conditions revealed the following:
+Reliability analysis under plant aging revealed the following:

-- Adaptive control can temporarily compensate response delay (Δt) caused by plant degradation.
+- Adaptive control can temporarily compensate response delay (Δt)
-- However, it may also introduce:
+- However, it may also cause:
-  - Over-compensation
+  - Excessive gain escalation
-  - Loss of motion authority
+  - Actuator saturation and authority loss
-  - Long-term degradation of system reliability
+  - Long-term reliability degradation
-- These risks cannot be identified from waveform inspection alone.
+- These risks are **not detectable from waveform performance alone**

-This leads to a critical design requirement:
+This leads to a decisive architectural requirement:

-> **A supervisory layer must judge adaptation based on reliability metrics, not performance alone.**
+> **Adaptation must be supervised by reliability metrics, not performance metrics.**

 🔗 **Reference:**
 - A-Type Reliability Analysis